Motion of spinning particles in the Kerr-Newman black hole exterior: The dynamical equations for a spinning particle around the Kerr-Newman black hole

 obeying

 We can define a vector from (\ref{killing yano tensor}) to be

 where

 This is called the orbital angular momentum 4-vector \cite{drummond-2022A}.
-Since (\ref{l_4_vec}) is parallel-transported along geodesics in general Kerr-Newman space-times due to (\ref{F_sym}), for a spinning particle following the non-geodesics through the curvature and spin interaction ${D l^{\mu}}/{d\sigma_m} \propto \mathcal{O}(s)$.
-The aligned component of the spin vector is an approximate constant of motion
+Since $l^\nu$ in (\ref{l_4_vec}) is parallel-transported along geodesics in general Kerr-Newman spacetimes resulting from (\ref{F_sym}), for a spinning particle following the non-geodesics, ${D l^{\mu}}/{d\sigma_m} \propto \mathcal{O}(s)$.
+Thus, with (\ref{s_eq_s}), the aligned component of the spin vector is an approximate constant of motion

 with